Shooting Range Comes Under Fire After Using Image Of Muslim Woman For Target Practice

 A shooting range in Wallasey, England, has become the subject of scrutiny and criticism after it was revealed that the establishment was using images of ISIS bride Shamima Begum for target practice.

 As reported by the BBC, the shooting range had received numerous requests from their customer base, who were looking to use images of Begum as a target while using the range.
-Speaking to the BBC’s Victoria Derbyshire — on the program of the same name — Ultimate Airsoft Range explained that the range was intended “for people to learn the importance and safety of handling weapons, while having fun”.
+Speaking to the BBC’s Victoria Derbyshire — on the program of the same name — Ultimate Airsoft Range explained that the range was intended “for people to learn the importance and safety of handling weapons, while having fun.”

 The BBC was provided with one already-used target, which featured an image of Shamima Begum.
 The target was already riddled with dozens of bullet holes.
 Ultimate Airsoft Range even went so far as to promote the new targets depicting Begum.
 On the range’s Twitter page, the company announced the arrival of the new targets, which contained hashtags including “made your choice” and “no remorse.”
 As the BBC notes, the tweets have since been deleted.